ibm-cloud-docs/ContinuousDelivery/cicd_evaluate_gates.md

 ## Before you begin
 {: #prereqs-gates-cicd}

-Before you evaluate a gate policy on an application build, you must publish test records.
+* Publish test records.
 For more information, see [Publishing test results by using other CI/CD tools](/docs/ContinuousDelivery?topic=ContinuousDelivery-publish-test-cicd).

-Create a policy with rules.
-For more information, see [Defining policies and rules](/docs/ContinuousDelivery?topic=ContinuousDelivery-defining-policies-rules).
+* Create a policy with rules.
+For more information, see [Defining policies and rules](/docs/ContinuousDelivery?topic=ContinuousDelivery-gate-ensure-quality#defining-policies-rules).

 ## Defining gates for other CI/CD tools